 Equipment Certificate - is a document issued by an Authorised Certifier for equipment used in Power Generating Modules confirming performance in respect of the requirements of this Network Code.
 In relation to those parameters, for which this Network Code defines ranges rather than definite values, the Equipment Certificate shall define the extent of its validity.
 This will identify its validity at a national or other level at which a specific value is selected from the range allowed at a European level.
 The Equipment Certificate can additionally include models confirmed against test results for the purpose of replacing specific parts of the compliance process for Type B, C and D Power Generating Modules.
-The Equipment Certificate will have a unique number allowing simple reference to it in the Installation Document or the Power Generating Module Document.
+The Equipment or the Power Generating Module Document.